enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	The reduce model error is alwyas >= bc you need other parameter to reduce the variance e^2r >= e^2

-**What does the f-variance measure**
-	3 stuff.
-	the f contrast is 2 sided
-	it calculates the diff between the variance estimates We loose the directions
-	1 0 0 0
-	0 1 0 0
-	0 0 1 0 By having this as DMatrix, we tryna see if any of the regressors  are able to reduce the error matrix.
-	The Ho would be that every B are = 0 , so no change in the basal activity B1... b1 = 0
-	The H1 would be:

-**How do you build a reduced model?**
-	You assume that c'B=0.

 **You ran ttest for each voxels and found f values as well.
 But now, how to you define the t values or f values as large? #unclear (What are we trying to do)**
 	Determine a threshold